wp-plugins/google-ajax-translation/README.txt

 3. Most problems seem to be theme related so check to see if the plugin works in the default theme (Kubrick).

 == Changelog ==

+0.4.6 (Nick Marshall)

+* The popup is now generated just once at the bottom of the html page and it gets moved around as needed with jQuery and JavaScript.
+This requires your theme to have the wp_footer() function.
+This speeds up page loading and improves keyword indexing by search engines.
+It seems like the popup works properly in Firefox 2 now.
+* Added an option to put the [Translate] button at the top or bottom of posts and pages.
+* Clicking the "powered by Google" link will take you to a full-page Google translation in your browser's preferred language.
+(This service will refuse to translate a page into the same language though, e.g. English to English.)
+* The future has arrived!
+The popup window has a simple CSS 3 shadow in browsers such as Firefox 3.5+ and Safari 3+.
+* The JavaScript loads in the footer instead of the head to speed up page loading.
+This requires your theme to have the wp_footer() function and WordPress 2.8+

 0.4.5 (Nick Marshall)